 - The University of Maryland School of Medicine provides an exceptional environment for research training.
 We offer basic research in the cellular and molecular mechanisms of tubular function, hypertension, genetic renal diseases, particularly polycystic kidney disease, and transplant immunology.
 There are 16 RO1 or VA Merrit Review Grants in the Division.
-Moreover, our faculty are heavily involved with clinical research addressing issue in chronic kidney disease, genetic epidemiology of renal disease, hypertension, and transplantation.
+Our faculty are heavily involved with clinical research addressing chronic kidney disease, genetic epidemiology of renal disease, hypertension, and transplantation.

 - We invite the applicants who are looking for an academic career in nephrology as an independent investigator to apply to our program.

 - The University of Maryland Organ Transplant Program is one of the largest programs in the U.S., performing more than 200 kidney transplants every year,along with dozens of liver, pancreas, and heart lung translplants.
 Along with outstanding transplant nephrology and transplant surgery faculty, the program provides an exceptional opportunity for training in transplant medicine.
 We offer a third year of fellowship for applicants with great interest in pursuing a career as a transplant nephrologist.

 Critical Care Medicine